 - Knowing the medical history: Parents may be interviewed to gain information about the medical details, medical issues, birth defects, medications, and surgeries their children might have had.

-The health professional may also want to know the details about parents’ medical history or health condition.
+The health professional may also want to know the details about the parents’ medical history or health condition.
 They may also want details about the mother’s pregnancy, maternal infections, or other related problems.

 - Physical examination: Doctors may examine children to check their physical health and general appearance.
 They may check their head, eyes, skin, muscle movement, speech, and other characteristics to rule out the possibility of any disorder.

 - Developmental assessment: A developmental-behavioral pediatrician may assess children’s behavior, social skills, focusing abilities, language skills, and learning abilities to check the presence or absence of disorders, such as ADHD, autism spectrum disorder, or learning disorders.
+Some of these developmental tests include ADOS (for autistic children), Denver developmental test, and the Batelle developmental test.

-There are no specific laboratory tests to determine the developmental delay in children.
+There are no specific laboratory tests to determine developmental delay in children.
 However, based on the developmental screening, pediatricians advise further testing and steps for treatment.

 How To Deal With Developmental Delay In Children?